mecrazy/generateGoogleJsonpUri/README.md

 ======================
 generateGoogleJsonpUri is a jQuery plugin.
 Tested with jQuery 1.11.1 and 2.1.1.
 Tested on Chrome 35 and Internet Explorer 8.

+## Warning
+Before using this plugin, please enable _Publish to the web_ of your spreadsheet.
+But if you enable that function, your Gmail address will be on public JSONP file.
+So I recommend you to get extra Google account only for public.

 ## Usage

 ### $.genJsonpGDU("<Your-spreadsheet-key-here>")